panotwinjuergen/node-red-contrib-absolute-humidity/README.md

   - Not produce output values
 - Validation applies to all input methods (properties, topics, and datapoints)

+The node also validates the temperature input:

+- Valid range depends on the selected formula:
+  - Wetterochs formula: -45°C to 60°C
+  - Lawrence formula: -40°C to 50°C
+- Values outside these ranges will:
+  - Trigger an error message with the valid range
+  - Show a red status indicator
+  - Not produce output values
+- Validation applies to all input methods
+- The Lawrence formula provides an accuracy of ±0.35°C within its temperature range

 ### Outputs

-`msg.absoluteHumidity` (number): the absolute humidity [g/m³], rounded to one decimal place
+`msg.absoluteHumidity` (number): the absolute humidity [g/m³], rounded to two decimal places

-`msg.dewPoint` (number): the dew point [°C], rounded to one decimal place
+`msg.dewPoint` (number): the dew point [°C], rounded to two decimal places

 ### Details

-The received message shall contain two properties:
+The node uses two measurements for it's calculations:

 `relativeHumidity` is a measure of the amount of water vapor present in the air compared to the maximum amount of vapor the air can hold at its current temperature.
 It is expressed as a percentage [%].